jqhoogland/rationalia-starter/LW/Concepts/Rationality.md

 Apart from the issue of the replication crises which discredited many examples of bias that were commonly referenced on LessWrong, e.g. priming, the "overcoming biases" frame of rationality is too limited.
 Rationality requires the development of many *positive* skills, not just removing *negative* biases to reveal underlying perfect reasoning.
 These are skills such as how to update the correct amount in response to evidence, how to resolve disagreements with others, how to introspect, and many more.

-## Instrumental vs Epistemic Rationality
+## Instrumental Vs Epistemic Rationality

 Classically, on LessWrong, a distinction has been made between *instrumental* rationality and *epistemic* rationality, however, these terms may be misleading – it's not as though epistemic rationality can be traded off for gains in instrumental rationality.
 Only apparently, and to think one should do this is a trap.

 **Instrumental rationality** is defined as being concerned with achieving goals.
 More specifically, instrumental rationality is the art of choosing and *implementing* actions that steer the future toward outcomes ranked higher in one's preferences.
 Said preferences are not limited to 'selfish' preferences or unshared values; they include anything one cares about.